reyolan/reyolan/README.md

 - 🌱 I’m currently learning **Data Structures and Algorithms**

-- 🚀 I'm currently reading 99 Bottles of OOP by Kathrina Owen and Sandi Metz.
+- 🚀 I'm currently reading 99 Bottles of OOP by Katrina Owen and Sandi Metz.

 - 📫 How to reach me **reynardolan@gmail.com**